Nidhi2499/courseHub/docs/blueprint.md

         *   Progress is saved periodically during playback.
         *   Progress is saved when the video is paused, ends, or when the user navigates away/closes the tab.
     *   **Resume Playback:** When a logged-in user returns to a video, playback resumes from the last saved interval.
-    *   **Progress Bar:** A thin progress bar is displayed below each video title in the playlist, indicating the percentage watched by the logged-in user.
+    *   **Progress Bar (Individual Video):** A thin progress bar is displayed below each video title in the playlist, indicating the percentage watched by the logged-in user.
-    *   **Completion Marking:** For logged-in users, when a video is watched to completion, it's marked as complete.
+    *   **Completion Marking (Login Required):** For logged-in users, when a video is watched to completion, it's marked as complete.
         *   A green checkmark icon appears next to the video title in the playlist.
         *   This completion status is persisted in Firestore.
 *   **Video Seeking (Intentional Limitation):**